 |Hispanic or Latino||10,266|

-Americans aren’t the only ones with an interest in Multi / Interdisciplinary Studies.
+Students from other countries are interested in Multi / Interdisciplinary Studies, too.
 About 4.2% of those with this major are international students.

 How Much Do Multi / Interdisciplinary Studies Majors Make?

 Data from the U.S. Department of Education shows that multi / interdisciplinary studies students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $30,600 per year.
 During this timeframe, most salaries fell between $27,700 (25th percentile) and $36,400 (75th percentile).

 We don’t know for sure if all of these people took jobs related to multi / interdisciplinary studies so take that into consideration.

 Average salaries range from $65,310 to $95,610 (25th to 75th percentile) for careers related to multi / interdisciplinary studies.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.